AI compliance for SMEs

 For SMEs, compliance should not be seen as bureaucracy but as evidence of professionalism.

-When you can point to an AI policy, an inventory, and a repeatable review process, you’re showing that your company treats AI with the same care as finance or security.
+An AI policy, an inventory, and a repeatable review process are signs that a company treats AI with the same care as finance or security.

 Clients increasingly want partners who combine technical capability with governance awareness.
-By embracing ISO 42001 principles now, you can meet that demand long before it becomes mandatory.
+Embracing ISO 42001 principles now meets that demand long before it becomes mandatory.

 Conclusion